BrunonLemanski/spring-todolist/README.md

 # Todo List Application

 Application for managing your projects.
 With it you can in easy way design specific stages of the projects.
+App uses Spring Boot, React.js and Redux.

+## Functional Requirement Specification
+1. Adding and storing collection of projects.
+2. Editing and deleting projects.
+3. Adding and storing tasks of specific projects.
+4. Setting status and priority for tasks.
+5. Editing and removing task.
+6. Login and register page.

 Link: https://todo-list-app-retrilx.herokuapp.com/